-[Preliminary]
+[Very preliminary]

 Is the effect of constraints imposed by typical mortgage design - a mandatory, fixed amortization schedule - more severe for households at the bottom of the income and wealth distributions?
 If it is, what does this entail for the observed heterogeneity in saving rates and, ultimately, for the wealth distribution?
-In this paper, I brought forth evidence suggesting that the effect of amortization on saving is stronger for poorer households.
-To do so, I used data from the HFCS, showing previously uncovered results on mortgages in euro area countries.
+In this paper, I brought forth evidence suggesting that the effect is more severe, and that they significantly affect the relationship of saving rates with income.
+To do so, I used data from the HFCS, exploring previously uncovered implications of it for mortgages and housing of households in the euro area, namely regarding mortgage amortization.
 I showed that saving rate patterns, and the importance of amortization in saving, is significantly different across country groups with different homeownership rates and mortgage types.
-Namely, I find that both in "high" and "low" homeownership countries, the share of saving flows consumed by amortization declines along the income distribution, by more than half in the former country group and just under half in the latter.
-The Netherlands, where the dominant mortgage is non-amortizing, show a starkly different picture, with very small differences across income quintiles.